Ghostflamez/ScriptMyself/README.md

 ## 7. References (IEEE style)

-\[1] R. Baumeister and J. Tierney, *Willpower: Rediscovering the Greatest Human Strength.* New York, NY, USA: Penguin, 2011.
+[1] R. Baumeister and J. Tierney, Willpower: Rediscovering the Greatest Human Strength.
+New York, NY, USA: Penguin, 2011.

-\[2] R. A. Barkley, *ADHD and the Nature of Self-Control.* New York, NY, USA: Guilford Press, 1997.
+[2] R. A. Barkley, ADHD and the Nature of Self-Control.
+New York, NY, USA: Guilford Press, 1997.

-\[3] C. Duhigg, *The Power of Habit.* New York, NY, USA: Random House, 2012.
+[3] C. Duhigg, The Power of Habit.
+New York, NY, USA: Random House, 2012.

-\[4] N. S. Jacobson, K. S. Martell, and S. D. Dimidjian, *Behavioral Activation Treatment for Depression: A Comprehensive Guide.* New York, NY, USA: Guilford Press, 2001.
+[4] N. S. Jacobson, K. S. Martell, and S. D. Dimidjian, Behavioral Activation Treatment for Depression: A Comprehensive Guide.
+New York, NY, USA: Guilford Press, 2001.

-\[5] B. J. Fogg, *Tiny Habits: The Small Changes That Change Everything.* Boston, MA, USA: Houghton Mifflin Harcourt, 2019.
+[5] B. J. Fogg, Tiny Habits: The Small Changes That Change Everything.
+Boston, MA, USA: Houghton Mifflin Harcourt, 2019.

-\[6] D. Bem, “Self-Perception Theory,” *Advances in Experimental Social Psychology*, vol. 6, pp. 1–62, 1972.
+[6] D. Bem, “Self-Perception Theory,” Advances in Experimental Social Psychology, vol. 6, pp. 1–62, 1972.

-\[7] B. Zeigarnik, “On finished and unfinished tasks,” *Psychologische Forschung*, vol. 9, pp. 1–85, 1927.
+[7] B. Zeigarnik, “On finished and unfinished tasks,” Psychologische Forschung, vol. 9, pp. 1–85, 1927.

-\[8] E. A. Locke and G. P. Latham, *A Theory of Goal Setting and Task Performance.* Englewood Cliffs, NJ, USA: Prentice Hall, 1990.
+[8] E. A. Locke and G. P. Latham, A Theory of Goal Setting and Task Performance.
+Englewood Cliffs, NJ, USA: Prentice Hall, 1990.

-\[9] J. Sweller, “Cognitive load during problem solving: Effects on learning,” *Cognitive Science*, vol. 12, no. 2, pp. 257–285, 1988.
+[9] J. Sweller, “Cognitive load during problem solving: Effects on learning,” Cognitive Science, vol. 12, no. 2, pp. 257–285, 1988.

-\[10] R. Thaler and C. Sunstein, *Nudge: Improving Decisions About Health, Wealth, and Happiness.* New Haven, CT, USA: Yale Univ.
+[10] R. Thaler and C. Sunstein, Nudge: Improving Decisions About Health, Wealth, and Happiness.
+New Haven, CT, USA: Yale Univ.
 Press, 2008.

-\[11] D. Wood, J. Bruner, and G. Ross, “The role of tutoring in problem solving,” *Journal of Child Psychology and Psychiatry*, vol. 17, no. 2, pp. 89–100, 1976.
+[11] D. Wood, J. Bruner, and G. Ross, “The role of tutoring in problem solving,” Journal of Child Psychology and Psychiatry, vol. 17, no. 2, pp. 89–100, 1976.